 Real estate syndications are a way of pooling capital from various individuals to then, collectively, invest in a real estate asset.
 Syndications are often a good option for those unable or unwilling to buy an investment property outright – also known as passive investing.

 As was the case with the airline ticket example above, real estate syndications function in a similar manner.

 Several individuals will put capital towards the syndicate, and then the manager of the syndicate (the “sponsor”) will uses those funds to invest in a real estate property.
 Real estate syndication was the first type of “crowdfunding,” which became more well-known after online crowdfunding platforms were created.
 Examples include CrowdStreet and RealtyMogul.

 Syndications can be as simple as two people investing together.
-Others can be much more complex.
+Whereas others can be much more complex.
 Some with dozens if not hundreds of people investing in a specific deal or real estate fund.

 Related: Become an Investor

 Why Do Investors Participate in Real Estate Syndication?

 There are several reasons why investors participate in real estate syndications.
 One of those reasons is when someone does not want to or cannot afford to acquire the property directly.

 Investing in real estate without actively managing it is a passive approach, with the sponsor taking care of the daily responsibilities.
 The sponsor, considered the active partner, owns all responsibilities ranging from acquisition to permitting, design, financing, construction, lease-up, and eventually, disposition.

 In other circumstances, someone simply may not have sufficient capital to acquire the property on their own.
 For example, an accredited investor might only have $100,000 to invest, which may not be enough to acquire, renovate and stabilize a property.
 This is a prime example of when the syndication’s partnership model works particularly well.